dyhes/zulip/docs/contributing/asking-great-questions.md

 appropriate) summarize the resolution of your problem so that others can learn from your experience.

-You can find additional helpful tips in our guide to [what makes a great Zulip contributor](contributing.md#what-makes-a-great-zulip-contributor).
+You can find additional helpful tips in our guide to [what makes a great Aloha contributor](contributing.md#what-makes-a-great-zulip-contributor).

 ## Follow the community guidelines

-As always, be sure to follow the [Zulip community norms](https://zulip.com/development-community/).
+As always, be sure to follow the [Aloha community norms](https://zulip.com/development-community/).
 In particular, check out [the section on getting help](https://zulip.com/development-community/#getting-help) before you post.